mrcory/Aquarium-Controller/README.md

 # Aquarium-Controller
 4 Channel led controller and aquarium info display.

+Can be used without the display and temperature probe as just an led controller.
+(Version 1.3-dev)

 This is a project for my aquirium.
 It is a 4 channel (RGBW) controller and thermometer.
 I am currently running this on a Mega 2560.